Christine Antorini

-Christine Edda Antorini (born 23 May 1965, in Jyllinge) is a Danish politician for the Social Democrats, formerly for the Socialist People's Party.
+Christine Edda Antorini (born 23 May 1965) is a Danish politician for the Social Democrats, formerly for the Socialist People's Party.
 From 2011 to 2015 she was the Minister of Education in the Cabinet of Helle Thorning-Schmidt.
 She was a member of the Folketing from 1998 to 1999 and again from 2005 to 2018.

 Background

 Antorini was born in Jyllinge, near Copenhagen, where her mother was a teacher and her father a dairyman.
 Her mother was of Swiss Italian descent and Antorini was brought up in the Catholic faith.

 She studied political science at Aarhus University 1985-1987 and public administration at Roskilde University 1989-1994, obtaining a Candidate degree.
 She headed the secretariat of an independent office for consumer information 1999-2003, was anchorwoman in Danish Radio 2003-2004 and worked for the Union of Commercial and Clerical Employees, part of Danish Confederation of Trade Unions, 2004-2005.

+After leaving politics, from 2018 to 2023 she was manager of LIFE Fonden, a foundation that promotes the knowledge of natural sciences and technology among children.
+From 2023, she enrolled in the study to become a nurse.